volkovasystems/harden-mongo-server/docs/blueprint.md

 - Schedule: daily, weekly (Sunday), monthly (1st) at 02:00 local by default; adjusts to the quietest hour as data is gathered.
 - Encryption: age; root-only key in /etc/harden-mongo-server/keys/backup.agekey.
 - Compression: zstd.
+- Initial backup (first run): if an existing MongoDB instance is detected, take an encrypted local backup before any changes.
+If the backup cannot be taken safely (no key, insufficient space/quota, or mongod unreachable), the tool stops and instructs an operator (fails closed).
 - Disk safety: retention and quotas to avoid filling the disk; if space would be exceeded, trim in a safe order or skip with an alert.

 Default configuration (best security)